 - Developing your skills

 I've heard that you run an Employability Boost Programme.
-What is it and will it run in the first semester?
+What is it and how can I participate?

 The Aberdeen Employability Boost Award recognises student and graduate participation in a range of employability boosting activities, including live workshops, mini career courses, employer-led sector insight sessions and self-assessment exercises.

 What can I do from home to develop my skills?

 There are countless opportunities to develop your skills from co-curricular programmes to volunteering, online courses and virtual internships.
 You can check out our Wakelet board for some suggestions, have a look at the Develop your skills section on our website - or, of course, speak to the Careers Adviser for your subject area.

 Where can I view current job opportunities?